Put Together

 Indyx

 Indyx's "AI" is mostly analytics: cost-per-wear projections, dead-weight flags, archetype quiz at signup.
-Founder Yidi Campbell's retail strategy and operations background — Gap, Athleta, plus investment banking (Indyx founder page) — shows up in the analytical voice rather than in a daily-styling AI.
+Founder Yidi Campbell came from retail strategy and operations at Gap and Athleta plus investment banking (Indyx founder page) — the analytical lens shows up in the product, not as a daily-styling AI.
 Use Indyx alongside a daily-pick app, not as one.

 Where it scored: Top on analytical depth, low on daily-styling utility (by design).